-The Board proposes the election of seven directors of the Company to serve until the next annual meeting of stockholders, or thereafter until their successors are duly elected and qualified.
+The Board proposes the election of eight directors of our Company to serve until the next annual meeting of stockholders, or thereafter until their successors are duly elected and qualified.
 If any nominee is unable or declines to serve as director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominee designated by the Board to fill the vacancy.